Contact us: Email: firstname.lastname@example.org

 School visits to the museum

-We welcome school and community groups to Ramsey Rural Museum and we will work with you to plan a full or half day visit linked to your objectives.
+We welcome all school and community groups to Ramsey Rural Museum and we will work with you to plan a full or half day visit linked to your objectives.

 The museum exhibits can support many parts of the school curriculum.